joshualchemy/console-ner/README.md

   console.log(entity.tag, entity.value, entity.confidence);
 }
 ```

-`new ConsoleNER()` automatically installs the named `language` recognizer.
-It shares one parsed document across its four patterns, and recognition remains
-synchronous and local.

 Recognition is synchronous and never calls validators.
 Each entity includes its `tag`, source `value`, `normalizedValue`, zero-based `[start, end)` range, `confidence`, and validation state.